 Documents you can use to confirm your name include: passport, marriage certificate, decree nisi or absolute, birth certificate or a current UK paper driving licence (not a paper counterpart).

 Documents you can use to confirm your address include: recent utility bill (within the last 3 months) - e.g gas, electricity, water, recent bank or building society statement (within the last 3 months), medical card or council tax bill for current year.

 In addition you will need:

 For information on importing vehicles into the UK visit here.

 For information on kit converted vehicles visit here.

 For information on reconstructed classic vehicles visit here.

 DVLA may inspect the vehicle before assigning a registration.

-Expect to wait six weeks for the vehicle registration certificate.
-After this time you can contact DVLA.
+Expect to wait up to six weeks to receive the vehicle registration certificate.

 Other articles in this section: